Stefano Puleo was born in the province of Catania Acitrezza on 29th May, 1950.

 In 2007, he was present at Palazzo Robellini in Acqui Terme and also at the European Parliament Headquarters, holding two solo exhibitions.

 In 2008, he organized a solo exhibition at the Artistic Cultural Piedmont Gallery of Art in Turin and in 2009, he held another solo called “Reality suspended” which was curated by Prof. Carlo Franza of the Press Club of Milan and catalogued by Silvia Editrice publishers.

 In 2009, he won the XXI edition of the Arts Award for Culture Prize (Critics Award), in Milan, and on the recommendation of Professor Carlo Franza.

 In 2010, he presented a solo exhibition at Castel dell ‘Ovo, in Naples and in the same year, became a member of the Arcane Movement.

 In 2011, he received the “Gugliemo II” award and has permanent work on display at the “Giuseppe Sciortino” Museum in Monreale, Palermo.

 In the same year, he has also exhibited work at the Eden Fine Art Gallery, New York.
 In 2012,The National Museum of Lviv (Ukraine) acquires a work permanently.
 The same year exhibition in Rome at the Teatro dei Dioscuri at the Quirinale Palace exhibition in New York at the UN building (Human Contrasts - the masterpieces of the italian art) and White Plains - Artwestchester.
 At the National Arts Club in New York – Manhattan.
 In 2013 he exhibited at the Palazzo Granafei-Norvegna in Brindisi and the Venice Biennale (Overplay)

-In 2020 the artist's works are permanently exhibited at the HJ Art Gallery - London
+2020 - He currently works in London and the artist's works are permanently exhibited at the HJ Art Gallery - London